Don-Kountouris/ruby-student-ID-program/README.md

+# THIS IS A VERY SIMPLE PROGRAM WRITTEN IN RUBY AND CREATED TO STORE A STUDENT'S ID DETAILS.

 # Ruby on Replit

 This is a template to get you started with Ruby on Replit.
 It's ready to go so you can just hit run and start coding!